From Hell It Came: Plot

 Later, Terry and William come across Kimo's grave, and find a tree stump growing out of it.
 After they inquire to Clark about how a stump could be growing out of the ground, Norgu recounts a legend of an island chief who returned from the dead in the form of a vengeful tree monster called a "Tabanga".
 The scientists determine that the tree stump is radioactive and has a pulse.
 They remove it from the ground and bring it to their laboratory.
 When its pulse begins to weaken, Terry injects it with a formula to keep it alive.
 By the next day, the tree stump, a Tabanga, escapes from the laboratory.

 Korey laments that Maranka, for whom she betrayed Kimo, acts coldly towards her in favor of another woman, Naomi.
 Jealous, Korey tries to attack Naomi with a knife, but the pair encounter the Tabanga.
 Naomi flees, and the Tabanga kills Korey by throwing her into a pit of quicksand.
 It then finds Chief Maranka and fatally throttles him.
 Tano and the other natives, after learning that Kimo has been resurrected as a Tabanga, lure the monster into a pit, which they set aflame.
 However, the Tabanga emerges from the fiery pit and finds Tano again.
 It throws Tano down a hill, causing him to be impaled on a woody plant below.

 At the insistence of some natives, the scientists go out searching for the Tabanga.
 The Tabanga abducts Terry and attempts to throw her into the quicksand.
 Eddie, an American who was previously stationed in the same location as one of Terry's prior assignments, fires shots at the Tabanga.
 One of the bullets hits the knife which still protrudes from the monster's chest, causing it to be driven fully into its heart.
 The Tabanga sinks into the quicksand, dead.
-William and Terry embrace, and a native asks Professor Clark if he is willing to replace Tano as the island's medical practitioner.
+William and Terry embrace, and a native asks Professor Clark if he is willing to replace Tano as the island's new "witch doctor."